-High Fidelty was definitely fun.
+High Fidelity was definitely fun.
 Mat says the movie isn’t about him, no just his alter ego.
 What might have happened if he hadn’t met me…

 1. Grosse Pointe Blank –who doesn’t want to see a hitman go to his high school reunion?

-3. Shadows and Fog– I really like this Woody Allen movie, even used as a retell exercise with some students in France in English language class.
-I did a double take when I saw Cusack in the brothel.
+3. Shadows and Fog– I really like this Woody Allen movie, even used as a retelling exercise with some students in France in English language class.
+I did a double-take when I saw Cusack in the brothel.
 “That’s my sweet little Cusack.”
 He wasn’t so sweet, but still cute.

-4. Identity: I enjoyed this movie the first time through, but probably wouldn’t watch repeatedly.
+4. Identity: I enjoyed this movie the first time, but probably wouldn’t watch it repeatedly.